Fawdon: Demographics

 The ward has 4,908 housing spaces of which 4.8% are vacant, which is lower than the city average of 5.3%.
 Owner occupied property stands at 49.2%, slightly lower than the city average of 53.3%.
 The properties are as follows.

+History

+Fawdon was formerly a township in the parish of Gosforth, in 1866 Elswick became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Newcastle upon Tyne and Gosforth.
+In 1931 the parish had a population of 1003.
+It is now in the unparished area of Newcastle upon Tyne.